Bastard Out of Carolina (film): Plot

-Ruth Anne "Bone" Boatwright, is a young girl growing up in Greenville, South Carolina in the 1950s.
+Ruth Anne "Bone" Boatwright is a young girl growing up in Greenville, South Carolina in the 1950s.
 Born out of wedlock to Anney, Bone lives with her mother and their extended family in a poor part of town.
-Anney loves Bone, but is still very much a child herself, tired out from working and needy for both attention and adoration.
-Bone and Anney nearly always have to face the shame of the "ILLEGITIMATE" stamp on Bone's birth certificate.
+Anney loves Bone, but is still very much a child herself, exhausted from working and needy for both attention and adoration.
+Bone and Anney nearly always face the shame of the "ILLEGITIMATE" stamp on Bone's birth certificate.
 When the county courthouse burns down, Anney is happy that a copy of Bone's birth certificate no longer exists.

 After her kind, hardworking first husband, Lyle Parsons, the father of Bone's half-sister, is killed in an automobile accident, Anney remarries a man named Glen Waddell, who seems attentive until Anney and Glen's baby dies at birth.
 Glen first molests Bone while waiting in the car for the birth of his child.
 Frustrated by the loss of his eagerly-anticipated son, Anney's inability to have more children, and his own inability to manage his temper as well as maintain steady employment, Glen begins to physically and sexually abuse Bone regularly; beating her in the bathroom.
 Bone wakes her mother in the middle of the night, barely able to walk because of the immense pain she is in.
 Anney takes her to the hospital, where the doctor berates Anney for beating the child so badly that her coccyx is broken.
 The only thing Bone says is 'Mama.'
 Anney takes Bone to the car, leaving the hospital against the doctor's wishes, and slaps Glen's hand away as he tries to comfort the girl.
-Anney is saddened and angered by her new husband's behavior towards her child and takes Bone to her sister Alma's house to recuperate.
+Anney is saddened and angered by her new husband's behavior towards her child and takes Bone to her sister Alma's house to recover.
 However, once Bone is better, Anney returns to Glen after he swears to never touch Bone again.
 Yet the abuse resumes not long after.

-While reading with her mama at the cafe, Anney asks Bone to go and stay with her Aunt Ruth since she is very sick.
+While reading with her daughter at the cafe, Anney asks Bone to go and stay with her Aunt Ruth since she is very sick.
 Ruth asks Bone about Glen and if he has ever hurt her.
 Bone says no and the two grow close listening to gospel music on the radio.
-After a visit from Dee Dee, Ruth dies of sickness.
-At Aunt Ruth's funeral, Bone's Aunt Raylene finds her in the bathroom falling over drunk after drinking too much alcohol and when she tries to take her to a bed, she discovers lashes on her legs and alerts the girl's uncles, Earle, Wade, and Travis, and a man, who beat Glen unconscious for what he did to her.
-Bone is sent to live with her aunts, and eventually tells her mother that she is allowed to love Glen, but Bone will never come home to him again.
+After a visit from Dee Dee, Ruth dies from her illness.
+At Aunt Ruth's funeral, Bone's Aunt Raylene finds her in the bathroom falling over drunk; when she tries to take her to a bed, she discovers lashes on her legs and alerts the girl's uncles, Earle, Wade, and Travis, who brutalize Glen for what he did to her.
+Bone is sent to live with her aunts, and eventually tells her mother that she will forgive her if she chooses Glen over her, but that she will never live under the same roof with him again.